isaackogan/TikTokLive/README.md

-This library a Python implementation of the Javascript [TikTok-Live-Connector](https://github.com/zerodytrash/TikTok-Live-Connector) by [@zerodytrash](https://github.com/zerodytrash/) meant to serve as an alternative for users who feel more comfortable working in Python or require it for their specific dependancies.
+This library a Python implementation of the Javascript [TikTok-Live-Connector](https://github.com/zerodytrash/TikTok-Live-Connector) by [@zerodytrash](https://github.com/zerodytrash/) meant to serve as an alternative for users who feel more comfortable working in Python or require it for their specific project parameters.

 This is **not** an official API.
 It's a reverse engineering and research project.